TheresaLui/SelfHelpContent_v2/articles/problemscopingques.insights.alerts/problemscopingques-missing-notifications.md

     "resourceRequired": false,
     "subscriptionRequired": true,
     "title": "Not receiving notifications",
-    "fileAttachmentHint": "Please upload <a href='https://support.microsoft.com/en-us/help/13776/windows-10-use-snipping-tool-to-capture-screenshots'>screenshots</a> of all relevant details from the Azure portal.
-Please include Alert id, Fired time, and any other helpful information.", "formElements": [
+    "fileAttachmentHint": "Please upload screenshots of all relevant details from the Azure portal.
+Kindly include Alert id, Fired time, and any other relevant information which may help the support engineer troubleshoot the problem.", "formElements": [
         {
             "id": "notification_type",